bzeiss/hearcal/README.md

 * hearcal_avg.csv containing the average calibrated profiles
 * hearcal_avg_details.csv containing average, minimum measurement, maximum measure, standard deviation, variance and spread for each frequency measure across multiple tests

 It will also display a brief report with the statistics across multiple tests.
-It looks something like this:
+It looks something like this (please disregard the unrealistically low amount of differences between the tests, these were test files):

 ```
 ===========================================================================